-For easy maneuverability and stability, you’d want to get this manual tile cutter.
-Not only does it have a clearly marked measuring guide, but it’s also got a 45-degree miter guide to help with simplifying the cutting process – perfect for those that are just starting.
+For easy maneuverability and stability, you’ll want this manual tile cutter.
+Not only does it have a clearly marked measuring guide, but it’s also got a 45-degree miter guide to help with simplifying the cutting process – perfect for those just starting.

 - Clearly marked measuring guide

 - Some have issues with the wheels as they don’t roll at all

 As another fantastic manual tile cutter for beginners, it’s designed to cut any variety of tiles up to 20mm thick and features a high-pressure breaker.
 Made with aluminum, and it also comes with spring-loaded base plates that help to absorb the impact of the cut.

 For convenience, this model utilizes a swiveling measurement bar that can rotate through 45 degrees in both directions to determine cut angles.
 The measurement bar has two scales that allow for the length of the tile to be measured in either centimeters or inches.

 - Sprung-loaded base plates to absorb the impact of the cut